 All members Action - Seek to enhance and promote the natural environment in relation to recreational use of the Waterway.
 Raise awareness of the Special Area of Conservation (its features and management needs) and other conservation designations of the Waterway.
-Include SAC information in key publications (leisure guides, codes of conduct, websites).
-Seek to incorporate appropriate specific environmental information into Waterway signage.
+Include SAC information environmental codes of practice such as the sensitive habitat zones to protect subtidal seagrass and Maerl within the Waterway, Pembrokeshire Marine Code, Pembrokeshire Outdoor Charter, and RYA Green Blue through provision of written and electronic information in key publications and at key sites and also through direct contact with users.

-Encourage recreational users and event organisers to adopt best practice by following codes of practice and conduct for activity within the Waterway.
+- in key publications (leisure guides, codes of conduct, websites).
+Seek to incorporate appropriate specific environmental information into Waterway signage. - Encourage recreational users and event organisers to adopt best practice by following codes of practice and conduct for activity within the Waterway.

-All members (as applicable) Action -
+All members (as applicable) Action Raise awareness of codes of conduct and